deekayen/testing-ansible/README.md

 ## Table of Contents

+### Chapter 1

+  - [`ansible_managed`](ansible_managed/): An example of how to use the `ansible_managed` magic variable to remind sysadmins which files are managed by Ansible.

 ### Chapter: Introduction to ansible-lint

   - [`hello-world`](hello-world/): A starter playbook to break a lot of formatting standards.

+## Issues

+Submit your improvements and errata to the [GitHub issue queue](https://github.com/deekayen/testing-ansible/issues)

+## License

+You are free to copy, modify, and distribute this `ansible_managed` example with attribution under the terms of the BSD-3-Clause license.
+See the LICENSE file for details.

+## About the author

+This project was created by [David Norman](https://dkn.me) as an example for [Testing Ansible](https://testingansible.rocks).